Canadian Automobile Association: Alberta Motor Association (AMA)

 The Alberta Motor Association (AMA) is a non-profit membership organization serving Alberta and the Northwest Territories.
 The organization was founded in 1926 with 1400 members; original dues were $6.50.

 It is headquartered in Edmonton and is affiliated with the Canadian Automobile Association (CAA) and the American Automobile Association (AAA) and has over 1 million members as of August 2024.
-The Alberta Motor Association provides its members with roadside assistance service, a range of auto touring and leisure travel services, insurance services, and member discounts with partners.
+The Alberta Motor Association provides its members with roadside assistance service, a range of auto touring and leisure travel services, insurance services, and member discounts and rewards with participating partners.
 AMA Financial has also begun offering a variety of mortgage and Guaranteed Investment Certificate products to members.

-The Association is one of the largest CAA/AAA affiliates in North America.
+The Association was named one of Canada’s most trusted brands for 7th Year in 2023.
 AMA operates Western Canada’s largest travel agency, AMA Travel.
 AMA publishes its member's Magazine AMA Insider from its Edmonton Headquarters.
 The association also owns Bridgewater Bank, a Calgary-based chartered bank.

 On August 8, 2016, the AMA announced that an executive was dismissed for cause related to "fraudulent activity".
 The Canadian Broadcasting Corporation reported the AMA had commenced a lawsuit against the former vice-president of information technology seeking recovery of $8.2 million CAD related to fraudulent invoices.